slowernews/wisdom-tldr/chapters/chapter_2_groups.md

 > *"A quarrel is quickly settled when deserted by one party; there is no battle unless there be two."
 -- Seneca*

+> *"At the core of every major conflict between human beings there is a trust problem."
+-- rapahelz@x*

+> *"In college I used to work on the conflict resolution team at a local concert venue.
+Ultimate tool to de-escalate almost any situation?
+A genuine smile."  -- realestatetrent@x*

+### On war

+> *"War does not determine who is right - only who is left."
+-- Bertrand Russell*

+> *"Summer grass, all that’s left of warrior’s dreams."
+-- Basho*

+> *"To destroy war, destroy patriotism."
+-- Leo Tolstoy*

+> *"Men destroy each other during war, themselves during peacetime."
+-- Nassim Taleb*

+> *"All wars benefit the elites at the cost of the common man.
+Every.
+Single.
+One."
+-- Andrew Tate*